micmejia/bible-dump/NKJV/Leviticus/Lev 19.md

 'Do not prostitute your daughter, to cause her to be a harlot, lest the land fall into harlotry, and the land become full of wickedness.

 ###### 30
-'You shall [^f]keep My Sabbaths and reverence My sanctuary: I _am_ the Lord.
+'You shall keep My Sabbaths and reverence My sanctuary: I _am_ the Lord.

 ###### 31
 'Give no regard to mediums and familiar spirits; do not seek after them, to be defiled by them: I _am_ the Lord your God.

 ###### 32
-'You shall [^g]rise before the gray headed and honor the presence of an old man, and fear your God: I _am_ the Lord.
+'You shall rise before the gray headed and honor the presence of an old man, and fear your God: I _am_ the Lord.

 ###### 33
 'And if a stranger dwells with you in your land, you shall not mistreat him.

 ###### 34
-The stranger who dwells among you shall be to you as [^h]one born among you, and you shall love him as yourself; for you were strangers in the land of Egypt: I _am_ the Lord your God.
+The stranger who dwells among you shall be to you as one born among you, and you shall love him as yourself; for you were strangers in the land of Egypt: I _am_ the Lord your God.

 ###### 35
 'You shall do no injustice in judgment, in measurement of length, weight, or volume.